What is Shadow Pricing?

 Shadow pricing can be referred to be a concept applied to some financial analysis situations (like cost-benefit analysis), of pricing an item, on the basis of subjective assumptions, for which there is no ready market or whose price cannot be determined easily or using the cost or the market price basis.

 Shadow Price means approximated or estimated economic price of a good for which there is no pricing done or the process of pricing such goods for which there is no pricing done or whose price cannot be determined easily.
 It can also be understood as a maximum price one would be willing to pay for an additional unit.
 If the benefit from an additional unit is more than the cost associated, the entity will proceed accordingly.

 How Does Shadow Pricing Work?

-It is a concept which greatly depends on cost-benefit analysis, applied on an item not normally traded in a market. by giving it a shadow price, the analyst gets a clear picture of how associated cost will affect benefits accruing.
+It is a concept which significantly depends on cost-benefit analysis, applied on an item not generally traded in a market.
+By giving it a shadow price, the analyst gets a clear picture of how associated costs will affect benefits accruing.